-We prove \Cref{theorem:picnn_tractable} in \Cref{sec:appendix_picnn}; the main idea is that when $\Omega_\theta(x)$ is a sublevel set of a PICNN, we can equivalently reformulate the inner maximization problem in \eqref{eq:z-star} as a linear program, which allows taking the dual of the inner problem to yield a tractable minimization problem.
+We prove \Cref{thm:picnn-tractable} in \Cref{sec:appendix_picnn}; the main idea is that when $\Omega_\theta(x)$ is a sublevel set of a PICNN, we can equivalently reformulate the inner maximization problem in \eqref{eq:z-star} as a linear program and take the dual to yield a tractable minimization problem.

-Since the PICNN uncertainty sets are of the same form as \eqref{eq:score_rep_uncertainty} and they yield the tractable convex reformulation \eqref{eq:z-star-picnn-nonrobust} of the CRO problem \eqref{eq:z-star}, we can apply the same split conformal procedure detailed in \Cref{sec:calibration} to choose $q \in \R$ and obtain coverage guarantees on $\Omega_\theta(x)$, and we can employ the same end-to-end training methodology proposed in \Cref{sec:conformal-training} to train calibrated uncertainties end-to-end using the downstream task loss.
-Note that in some cases during training, the inner maximization problem of \eqref{eq:z-star} with PICNN-parametrized uncertainty set may be unbounded (if $\Omega_\theta(x)$ is not compact) or infeasible (if too small a $q$ was chosen by the split conformal procedure and $\Omega_\theta(x)$ is empty).
+Since the PICNN uncertainty sets are of the same form as \eqref{eq:score_rep_uncertainty} and yield a tractable convex reformulation \eqref{eq:z-star-picnn-nonrobust} of the CRO problem \eqref{eq:z-star}, we can apply the split conformal procedure detailed in \Cref{sec:calibration} to choose $q \in \R$ and obtain coverage guarantees on $\Omega_\theta(x)$, and we can employ the same end-to-end training methodology from \Cref{sec:conformal-training} to train calibrated uncertainties end-to-end using the downstream task loss.
+In some cases during training, the inner maximization problem of \eqref{eq:z-star} with PICNN-parametrized uncertainty set may be unbounded (if $\Omega_\theta(x)$ is not compact) or infeasible (if the chosen $q$ is too small causing $\Omega_\theta(x)$ to be empty).
 This will lead, respectively, to an infeasible or unbounded equivalent problem \eqref{eq:z-star-picnn-nonrobust}.
-We can avoid this concern by slightly adjusting the PICNN architecture to ensure its sublevel sets are compact and by suitably increasing $q$ when needed to ensure $\Omega_\theta(x)$ is never empty.
-Such modifications do not change the general form of the problem \eqref{eq:z-star-picnn-nonrobust} and preserve the marginal coverage guarantee for the uncertainty set $\Omega(x)$; see Appendix~\ref{sec:appendix_picnn_modifications} for details.
+We can avoid this concern by adjusting the PICNN architecture to ensure its sublevel sets are compact and by suitably increasing $q$ when needed to ensure $\Omega_\theta(x)$ is never empty.
+Such modifications do not change the general form of the problem \eqref{eq:z-star-picnn-nonrobust} and preserve the marginal coverage guarantee for the uncertainty set $\Omega_\theta(x)$; see \Cref{sec:appendix_picnn_modifications} for details.